-We are a volunteer organization that operates with a board of directors.
-Since the founding of the Society, there have been 8 presidents and 85 board members.
-The Dane County Historical Society was incorporated as an affiliate of the State Historical Society on January 16, 1961.
-The charter meeting of the Society was held on February 13, 1961 at the Dane County Fairgrounds.
-During its first year in existence, 143 people were awarded “Charter Memberships”.
+The Dane County Historical Society is a private non-profit, tax-exempt dedicated to the preservation of Dane County’s history.
+The Dane County Historical Society affiliated with the State Historical Society on January 16, 1961.
+The charter meeting of the Society was held on February 13, 1961, at the Dane County Fairgrounds.
+In its first year, 143 people were awarded “Charter Memberships”.

-The mission of the Society is to preserve, advance, and disseminate knowledge of the history of Dane County, Wisconsin.
-We do this in a variety of ways, including:
+The mission of the Society is to preserve Dane County.
+We do this in several ways:

-Records Center: Collecting written published and unpublished archival materials, and other primary and secondary source materials in the Otto Schroeder Archives and Record Center.
+- Archives and Records Center: Collecting written published and unpublished materials, and other primary and secondary source materials in the Otto Schroeder Archives and Record Center.
 Our facility is located on the lower level of the Lussier Family Heritage Center in Lake Farm Park at 3101 Lake Farm Road.

-Programs: Each year the Dane County Historical Society hosts and sponsors a variety of events open to the public.
-The goal of these programs and special events is to promote the preservation of Dane County history, as well as to encourage collaboration and communication among the numerous historical societies in Dane County.
+Programs: The Dane County Historical Society sponsors public events.
+The twin goals are to promote the preservation of Dane County history and to encourage collaboration between other historical societies in Dane County.